SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/services.md

 |serviceType  | Yes       | An arbitrary string for organizing services|
 |status       | Yes       | 'up', 'down', 'unknown' or any custom service status|

-Or using SmartREST static template 102.
-The second parameter - the unique ID does not reference the internal numeric ID but a string based external ID which is defined by the device not by the platform.
-We recommend prefixing the unique ID with a device specific prefix to avoid clashes with other devices running the same service:
+Using SmartREST static template 102:

+The second parameter - the unique ID does not reference the internal numeric ID but a string-based external ID which is defined by the device instead of the platform.
-`102,myDevice_MongoDb,systemd,MongoDb,up`
+We recommend you to prefix the unique ID with a device-specific prefix to avoid clashes with other devices running the same service:

+`102,myDatabaseDevice,systemd,DatabaseService,up`

 #### Updating the status of a service